Yelp/mrjob/docs/guides/configs-hadoopy-runners.rst

        :mrjob-opt:`spark_master` and :mrjob-opt:`spark_deploy_mode`.
        Other runners don't allow you to set these because they can only handle the defaults.

-    .. versionchanged:: 0.6.6

-       Deprecated :option:`--spark-arg` in favor of :option:`--spark-args`

 Options available to hadoop runner only